 1. The narrative must be rich enough that it can be effective coming from the creator (distiller, blender, etc.) to the fourth salesperson in a far off market.

-2. It must be flexible enough so that each tier in the distribution chain can get their own value from it: wholesale, retail/bar, and consumer with no break in continuity between them.
+2. It must be flexible enough so that each tier in the distribution chain receives their own value from it: wholesale, retail, bar and consumer with no break in continuity between them.
 Instead, it invites them all to be a part of this experience, to live in a chapter of this story.

 3. It must survive production changes, product evolution and personnel replacement.

 4. It tells us where to sell, to who and when.
 It is not “branding”; it is not “messaging”, it certainly is not “bullets”, but the foundation from which these spring.
 It abhors stupid, trendy marketing-speak, like "disruptive", and "meta" and other words that people bandy about with no meaning.